FanDuel PGA DFS Picks: World Wide Technology Championship Cash and GPP Strategy

 As was the case this past year, the PGA Tour closes its 2024 schedule with three consecutive events, starting with the World Wide Technology Championship.
 The PGA Tour returns to Mexico for another trip around El Cardonal at Diamante in Los Cabos, a Tiger Woods-designed course.
 Being a Woods design, it's not surprising that this track is one of the longer ones on the PGA Tour schedule, ranking just outside the top 10 in length.

 Some bigger names showed up in 2023, but this year we aren't quite as lucky.
-While we won't see Ludvig Aberg or Sahith Theegala this time around, we do get the return of Cameron Young, as well as Daniel Berger and Harris English, who were top-20 players in the not-too-distant past.
+While we won't see Ludvig Aberg or Sahith Theegala this time around, we do get Daniel Berger and Harris English, who were top-20 players in the not-too-distant past.
 Hey, it's the fall, right?
 We're not going to get a loaded field this time of the year, but we still have plenty of quality golfers trying to close the season in style.

 While El Cardonal has some length, it's offset by being wide open, so expect to see a lot of low scores.
 Erik van Rooyen won this past year with a score of 27-under-par and he finished just two strokes ahead of Camilo Villegas and Matt Kuchar.
 You will have to go really low to win here.
 The winds are the only potential defense for the course, but it looks like golfers will have free rein this week, as the forecast calls for sunny weather all four days, with the wind topping out at 14 mph on Thursday and tailing off to a mere 10 mph by Sunday.
 This event saw record-low scores two of the past three years, and a repeat looks to be in store.